Suboxone Clinics in New Jersey

 Lifeback Addictions And Behavioral Health - Lawrence Township, NJ

-Lifeback Addictions And Behavioral Health is a suboxone drug treatment facility in Lawrence Township, NJ located in the 08648 zip code.
+Lifeback Addictions And Behavioral Health is a suboxone and methadone clinic in Lawrence Township, New Jersey located in the 08648 zip code.

 Location: 4 Princess Road, Suite 206, Lawrence Township, NJ 08648 in Mercer County